-Capitalism - Definition
+Capitalism - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 Law, Transactions, & Risk Management

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 Capitalism is an economic system that is based on private ownership of businesses and factors of production.
 It is also a political system where all the means of production are owned and controlled by private individuals.
 This is in contrast to a planned or command economy where the government controls all the means of production, and determine prices for goods and services.
 The laissez-faire capitalism or free market are examples of capitalism in practise.
 Private individuals determine what to produce, how to produce them, the materials to use and prices to offer their goods and services without any intervention from the government.